rbollet/SecureSMSAPI/README.md

 - cd SecureSMSApi
 - npm install
 - npm start
-- Read config.dist.js and configDB.js inf private folder
+- Read config.dist.js and configDB.dist.js in private folder
 - Go to localhost:3000

 HOW TO CONNECT :